slopukhov/magento-docker/README.md

 * Ensure you do not have `dnsmasq` installed/enabled locally (will be auto-installed if you've use Valet+ to install Magento 2)

+### Recommendations

+* To improve performance enable VirtioFS in your docker app.

+Virtiofs is only available to users of the following macOS versions:

+macOS 12.2 and above (for Apple Silicon) macOS 12.3 and above (for Intel)

+To enable virtiofs in Docker Desktop:

+    Ensure that you are using Docker Desktop version 4.6, available here Navigate to ‘Preferences’ (the gear icon) > ‘Experimental Features’ Select the ‘Use the new Virtualization framework’ and ‘Enable VirtioFS accelerated directory sharing’ toggles Click ‘Apply & Restart’

 ### How to install

 #### Steps